Utility Warehouse: Business model

-Utility Warehouse employs a multi-level marketing model that utilizes independent distributors to obtain new customers.
+Utility Warehouse employs an independent distributor model that utilises self-employed partners to obtain new customers.
 Distributors introduce both residential and business customers.

 Utility Warehouse has no shops and does not advertise on television or in the national press.
 The company uses word-of-mouth as a primary means of promotion, and offers bonuses to distributors who recruit new customers and distributors.

 Distributors gain a commission from their own customers and their distributor's customers, making Telecom Plus a multi-level marketing company.
 There is a joining cost to become a distributor (reduced if they become, or already are a customer).
 A 2017 Guardian investigation found that total commission paid to distributors in the previous financial year was £21.1 million, or less than 3% of revenue; if that amount was divided equally among the 41,717 distributors they would each receive £505 per year.
 Utility Warehouse responded that the calculation was misleading: "there are many who for whatever reason earn considerably less than £500 per year, and there are those who work at their business extremely hard and earn considerably more than this".
 In 2019, the average distributor earned £12 a week, prior to taking costs into consideration.